-CHFA reserves the right to request change(s) to the applicant's submission in a manner that promotes CHFA's housing goals, specific market needs and/or program objectives.
+CHFA reserves the right to request change(s) to the applicant's application submission and supporting documents in a manner that promotes CHFA's housing goals, specific market needs and/or program objectives.
 Furthermore, CHFA may make adjustment(s), with notification to the applicant, to carry out its housing goals.

 II.
-Utilizing the Average Income MSA
+Utilizing the Average Income Minimum Set-Aside (MSA)

-The Consolidated Appropriations Act of 2018 establishes income averaging as a MSA election for LIHTC developments.
-Utilization of income averaging requires CHFA consent and must meet the requirements outlined below.
-At this time the IRS has not yet issued guidance regarding the implementation of average income set-aside; therefore, these guidelines are subject to change and may be superseded at any time by IRS guidance.
+The Consolidated Appropriations Act of 2018 established an Average Income MSA as an election for LIHTC developments.
+Utilization of Average Income MSA requires CHFA consent and must meet the requirements outlined below.
+At this time, the IRS has not yet issued guidance regarding the implementation of Average Income MSA; therefore, these Guidelines are subject to change and may be superseded at any time by IRS guidance.